DK Havenergi

-Odense mayor Peter Rahbæk Juel (S) is now reacting to Danwatch and Ekstra Bladet's revelation that a Russian natural gas ship has been serviced at a shipyard in the Port of Odense this week.
+Odense Mayor Peter Rahbæk Juel (S) is now reacting to Danwatch and Ekstra Bladet's revelation that a Russian natural gas ship has been serviced at a shipyard in the Port of Odense this week.

-The ship, Georgiy Ushakov, which is part of the Yamal LNG fleet – a string of icebreakers that sail with Russian gas from Siberia – was this week dry docked at the Fayard A/S shipyard, which is owned by the Funen billionaire Thomas Andersen.
+The ship, "Georgiy Ushakov", which is part of the Yamal LNG fleet - a series of icebreakers that sail with Russian gas from Siberia - was dry docked this week at the shipyard Fayard A/S, which is owned by the Funen billionaire Thomas Andersen.

 Following the rules

-Georgiy Ushakov and the other ships in the Yamal LNG fleet were built with the specific purpose of sailing with Russian natural gas from the Arctic part of Russia, but the ships are often operated by companies in other countries.
+The Georgiy Ushakov and the other ships in the Yamal LNG fleet were built with the specific purpose of sailing with Russian natural gas from the Arctic part of Russia, but the ships are often operated by companies in other countries.

 Swedish port says no

-However, it has been seen before that ports have tightened their policy against Russia without waiting for new legislation.
+However, it has been seen before that ports have tightened their policy towards Russia without waiting for new legislation.
 The Port of Gothenburg, the largest in the Nordic region, decided in August 2023 that it did not want to be associated with Russian oil trade – even in cases where it is legal.

 Danwatch and Ekstra Bladet have also previously asked Thomas Andersen why he wants to help support the Russian trade in natural gas.
 He did not want to answer that, but emphasized that Fayard complies with the law.